-Background Section 1.1 Section 1.2 Introduction168What to do if you have a problem or concern168What about the legal terms?168 Section 2.
-You can get help from government organizations that are not connected with us168 Section 2.1 Where to get more information and personalized assistance Section 3.
+Section 1.1 Section 1.1 Section 1.2 Introduction168What to do if you have a problem or concern168What about the legal terms?168 Section 2.
+You can get help from government organizations that are not Section 2.1 connected with us168Where to get more information and personalized assistance168 Section 3.
 To deal with your problem, which process should you use?
 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-Coverage decisions and appeals Section 4.1 A guide to the basics of coverage decisions and appeals 170 Asking for coverage decisions and making appeals: the big picture Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-Section 5.
-Your medical care: how to ask for a coverage decision or make an appeal171 Section 5.1 This section tells what to do if you have problems getting coverage for medical care, or, if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: how to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: how to make a Level 1 Appeal (how to ask for a review of a medical
+Coverage decisions and appeals Section 4.
+A guide to the basics of coverage decisions and appeals 170 Section 4.1 Section 4.2 Asking for coverage decisions and making appeals: the big picture Section 4.3 appeal Section 5.
+Your medical care: how to ask for a coverage decision or make an appeal Section 5.1 This section tells what to do if you have problems getting coverage for medical care, or, if you want us to pay you back for our share of the cost of your Section 5.2 care Section 5.3 authorize or provide the medical care coverage you want)